 An essential pastry in French Cuisine, often used for the base of tarts and quiches

-A great recipe of French Pastry Dough, a base for multiple tarts, savory pies and quiches.
+A great recipe of French Pastry Dough (Shortcrust pastry), for tarts, savory pies and quiches

 Julia Child, we owe you respect

 She acquired her knowledge while living in Paris and studying at the Cordon Bleu de Paris

 Julia spent many years in Paris and discovered the French food, and while attending the Cordon Bleu, learned about French cuisine techniques.

 When she moved back to the United States, Julia Child published her book "Mastering the Art of French Cooking, Vol.1", a masterpiece that is still a best seller that you still can find nowadays in all bookstores in the states.
 What an impressive undertaking !

 In fact, the book was written with two French ladies, Simone Beck and Louisette Bertholle

 These three ladies met in Paris and started an informal school "L'école des trois gourmandes" (The School of the Three Food Lovers).
 Whenever Julia appeared on television, she kept the same name on a sticker on her chest.